abhishekarya1/DSA-2k23/graphs.md

 	// add to traversal ans
 	bfs.push_back(currNode);

-	// enqueue all its unvisited neighbours and mark as visited (upon enqueue) for(auto it: adjList[currNode]){
+	// enqueue all its unvisited neighbours and mark all of them as visited for(auto it: adjList[currNode]){
 		if(visited[it] == false){
 			visited[currNode] = true;